 - Biological Science, or

 - Computer Science (our favorite).
 Activities must rely on hard science.
-Examples of sciences include engineering, environmental/life sciences, software and manufacturing/design.
+Examples of sciences include engineering, environmental/life sciences, software, and manufacturing/design.

-Now, it is important to keep in mind that there are statutory exclusions to certain activities that do not qualify for the R&D Tax Credit.
+It is important to keep in mind that there are statutory exclusions to certain activities that do not qualify for the R&D Tax Credit.
 According to Chapter 5 of the Audit Techniques Guide: Credit for Increasing Research Activities, the eight statutory exclusions are as follows: